MathewKJ2048/catalyst/README.md

 See src/main/java/alloymodeltools/alloymodeltools.java and choose the sources and filters you want to use to create a new model set.

+#### Extracting sat and unsat models and choose appropriate scope

+Extract a list of sat/unsat models, also find appropriate scopes which let solving time fall in a desired range.
+See src/main/java/alloymodeltools/ExtractModels.java and setting the model set directory you want to extract models in and other options.

 ### Running the scripts

 #### Method 1: Running the Script directly using gradle

-You can run the script using "./gradlew run"
+You can run the script using "./gradlew -PmainClass=AlloyModelSetTools run" where "AlloyModelSetTools" can be replaced by "RecreateModelSet" or "ExtractModels" depending on which script you want to run.

 #### Method 2: Separate Compilation and Run

 ##### Building the Script

+In the root directory, run "./gradlew -PmainClass=AlloyModelSetTools build" where "AlloyModelSetTools" can be replaced by "RecreateModelSet" or "ExtractModels" depending on which script you want to run.
-In the root directory, run "./gradlew build".
-This results in " build/libs/allow-model-sets-all.jar" (which is a fat jar built by shadowJar).
+This results in "
+build/libs/allow-model-sets-all.jar" (which is a fat jar built by shadowJar).

 ##### Running the Scripts